Union Berlin remembers deceased fans with poignant tribute

 (CNN)There's a special bond between German football club Union Berlin and its fans and the closeness of that relationship was honored in a poignant way over the weekend as the team made its Bundesliga debut.

-Ahead of Saturday's match against RB Leipzig, Union supporters held up placards of deceased loved ones with the inscription "Edlich dabei" (Finally there).
+Ahead of Saturday's match against RB Leipzig, Union supporters held up placards of deceased loved ones with the inscription "Endlich dabei" (Finally there).

 The deceased were even counted in the official attendance.
 The Stadion An der Alten Försterei's official capacity is listed as 22,402, but Saturday's attendance was recorded as 22,467.